 In 2006 I decided to organize a “roots of wing chun” china trip with his Students.

-In Australia, there is a lot of politics regarding wing chun kung fu.
+In general, there is a lot of politics regarding Wing Chun.

 My wing chun lineage was in question.